oknozor/toml-bombadil/website/content/docs/profiles-and-themes/profiles-overrides.md

 template = "docs/page.html"

 [extra]
+lead = """
+As we saw on the previous chapter Bombadil's profile can be used to link new dot files, in this chapter we will see how to alter existing dotfile entries.
+"""
-lead = "Manage profiles dot entries" toc = true top = false
+toc = true
+top = false
 +++

-### Overriding dot entries
+## Dot entry override

-Let's say you are using [maven](https://maven.apache.org/) for several java projects, some of them are open source, and some of them uses a corporate repository :
+Let's say you are using [maven](https://maven.apache.org/) for several java projects, some of them are open source, and some of them uses a corporate repository.
+Maven config typically resides in `$HOME/.m2/settings.xml`.
+The problem here is that we want to use a different config depending on the project we are working on.

-let's assume your dotfiles have the following structure :
+To solve this we will define the following dotfiles :

 ```shell script
 ~/bombadil-example